yyx990803/pod/README.md

 Pod simplifies the workflow of setting up, updating and managing multiple Node.js apps on a single Linux server.
 Perfect for experimenting with Node stuff on a VPS.
 It is built upon git hooks and [forever](https://github.com/nodejitsu/forever).

+It doesn't manage DNS routing for you (personally I'm doing that in Nginx) but you can use pod to run a [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) server on port 80 that routes incoming requests to other apps.

 ### Prerequisites

 All you need is Node, git, and a ssh account.